keepin-it-eazy/Keepin-it-Eazy/README.md

 ## 🌱 Current Learning Goals

-- Master the basics of Java
+- The basics of Java
 - Build basic app systems using JAVA and MySQl and anything relating
 - Learn about version control with Git and GitHub